15 Things You Might Not Know About Catch-22

 Heller recalled the birth of his most famous novel as if it were a classic movie scene.
-While lying in bed in his apartment on the West Side of Manhattan in 1953, Heller was struck with what would become the iconic opening line of the story: “It was love at first sight.
-The first time he saw the chaplain, ‘Someone’ fell madly in love with him,” with ‘Someone’ holding the place for Heller’s protagonist’s eventual name, Yossarian.
+While lying in bed in his apartment on the West Side of Manhattan in the early 1950s, Heller was struck with what would become the iconic opening line of the story: “It was love at first sight.
+The first time he saw the chaplain, ‘Someone’ fell madly in love with him,” with “he” and “someone” holding the place for Heller’s protagonist’s eventual name, Yossarian.
 Over the course of an hour and a half, he developed the basic plot and collection of characters that he’d ultimately pour into his novel.

 Heller was an advertising copywriter when he had the idea for the novel.
 He spent the workday following his creative epiphany, writing out the entire first chapter of what would become Catch-22 by hand.
 He submitted the chapter to New World Writing magazine by way of a literary agent, and a full year passed before he completed a second chapter.

 The original title of the story, as published in New World Writing, was Catch-18.
-Acquiescing to his publisher’s qualms about confusion with the similarly themed novel Mila 18, Heller dragged his title through a sequence of changes: Catch-11 (which was deemed too similar to the contemporary film Ocean’s 11), followed by Catch-17 (which posed the same problem with Billy Wilder’s war movie Stalag 17), and then Catch-14 (which Heller’s publisher thought just didn’t sound funny enough).
-Finally, the writer landed on Catch-22.
+Acquiescing to his publisher’s qualms about confusion with the WWII novel Mila 18, Heller dragged his title through a sequence of changes: Catch-11 (which was deemed too similar to the contemporary film Ocean’s 11), possibly followed by Catch-17 (which posed the same problem with Billy Wilder’s war movie Stalag 17), and then Catch-14 (which Heller’s editor thought just didn’t sound funny enough).
+Finally, everyone landed on Catch-22.

 Heller was a veteran of World War II, and he based a number of Catch-22’s characters on his army buddies.
-Yossarian’s name is believed to have come from fellow Air Force soldier Francis Yohannan (who, like the character, was Assyrian).
+Yossarian’s name came from fellow WWII veteran Francis Yohannan.
 Additionally, the sociopathic Milo Minderbinder was designed with Heller’s childhood friend, Marvin “Beansy” Winkler of Coney Island, in mind.